Humanetics: History

 One of the companies that would become Humanetics was founded as Humanoid Systems in Beverly Hills, California in 1973 by Sam Alderson, an inventor and engineer.
 Alderson had previously founded and sold Alderson Research Laboratories, an early manufacturer of dummies for ejector seat testing for the Air Force.
 Humanoid Systems won large contracts with General Motors and Ford to sell crash test dummies for $20,000 each.

 In 1990, Alderson Research Laboratories and Humanoid Systems merged to form First Technology Safety Systems (FTSS).

 In 1999, FTSS acquired the dummy-development and manufacturing business of the Netherlands Organization for Applied Scientific Research.

 In 2001, FTSS acquired HITEC Sensor Solutions, an American manufacturer of specialized strain gage applications.

 In December 2005, FTSS was acquired by Honeywell.

-In March 2006, Honeywell announced they were selling FTSSS to a private equity firm.
+In March 2006, Honeywell announced they were selling FTSS to a private equity firm.

 In 2008, Christopher O’Connor, a retired U.S. Army colonel and former General Electric Co. executive with an engineering background became CEO of FTSS.

 In 2009, Humanetics was formed by Chicago private equity firm Wynnchurch Capital Ltd. FTSS with Milan Township Ohio-based ATD company Denton ATD Inc. The subsidiaries Humanetics, HITEC Sensor Solutions and Sensor Developments Inc. were placed under a holding company, Safety Technology Holdings Inc (STH), based in Farmington Hills, Michigan.

 In December 2013, Wynnchurch Capital Ltd sold STH to San Francisco-based private equity company Golden Gate Capital.

 In 2014, the company began producing heavier dummies with a higher body mass index to more accurately replicate crash results involving heavier humans.

 In February 2015, STH acquired FronTone GmbH, an Austrian manufacturer of safety-test equipment.

 In February 2017, STH acquired Fibercore Limited, a British manufacturer of specialty optical fibers.
 Also in February, STH signed an exclusive agreement with AICON 3D Systems to provide vehicle safety testing systems.

 In February 2018, London-based investment firm Bridgepoint acquired STH from Golden Gate Capital.
 In March, STH acquired DSD Testing GmbH, an Austrian manufacturer of safety-test equipment.
 In May, Humanetics began 3D printing dummies.
 In October, STH's HITEC Sensors division acquired United Kingdom-based Aero Sense Technologies, a manufacturer of custom sensors for aerospace and industrial customers.

 In January 2019, Humanetics and several automakers and suppliers including BMW, Jaguar Land Rover, Zoox, Faurecia and Autoliv formed the Advanced Driving Systems Consortium, to develop seating standards that the NHTSA can use for autonomous vehicles.
 In February, Safety Technology Holdings purchased laser processing equipment company OpTek Systems.

 In July 2020, STH renamed itself as Humanetics Group.

 In March 2021, Humanetics Group acquired design firm Human Solutions GmbH and body scanning firm Avalution GmbH, both based in Kaiserslautern, Germany.

 In June 2022, Humanetics announces that mg-sensor GmbH, specialists in the design and development of high-quality sensors, data acquisition and calibration services, is officially joining Humanetics Group.

 In July 2022, Humanetics announces the acquisition of ATD-LabTech GmbH, an independent supplier of testing systems, as well as a service and consulting provider.